 This content is current only at the time of printing.
 This document was printed on 20 January 2019.
 A current copy is located at https://apvma.gov.au/node/2851

 the material shall consist of chloridazon together with related manufacturing impurities and shall be in the form of colourless to brown, odourless solid, free from visible extraneous matter and added modifying agents.

 6.1 Active constituent: 840 g/kg minimum

 - The analytical method used for the determination of the active constituent and toxicological significant impurities must be validated in accordance with the APVMA guidelines for the validation of analytical methods.

 - When a CIPAC or AOAC method is used for the assay of an active constituent in a bulk active constituent, there is no matrix.
 The registrants need to check the specificity of the method to ensure there is no interference from impurities or degradation products.
-However, determination of accuracy of the method is not required as there is no matrix effect.
+However, determination of accuracy of the method is not required as there is no potential for the product matrix to have an effect on the determination of the active constituent.
 However, when a CIPAC or AOAC method is used for the assay of an active constituent in a formulated product, determination of both specificity and accuracy is required as the matrix is relevant in formulated products (formulated products have different composition and quantities of excipients).

-- Unless the scope of the collaborative method (CIPAC and AOAC) also includes toxicological significant impurities in the active constituent, validation data for impurities are required.
+- Unless the scope of the collaborative method (CIPAC and AOAC) also includes toxicologically significant impurities in the active constituent, validation data for impurities are required.